metapolator/metapolator/Docs/architecture.md

 Metapolator Software Architecture
 =================================

-Metapolator shall become a stable/robust and extensible application.
+Metapolator will be a stable/robust and extensible application.
 This documents our actions to reach that goal.
 It is the starting point for fresh contributers and the reference on how things are done within Metapolator.

-This file is never complete, it will grow and change over the time.
+This file will never be complete; it will grow and change over the time.

 Concerns
 ---------